Giving from the heart is good for your heart

 The wellness checkup can also reveal undetected health issues

-Jaime, was 16 and excited to give blood for the first time at her high school blood drive.
+Jaime was 16 and excited to give blood for the first time at her high school blood drive.
 During her wellness check, her blood pressure was extremely high and she was not able to donate.

 She immediately told her mom and went to the family physician.
 After many tests, she discovered she had a narrowed renal artery, which impacted the growth of her kidney.
-She needed surgery right way.
+She needed surgery right away.
 Jaime credits the health check with saving her life.

 She says, “In the process of helping people, at the same time you are getting a health checkup.
 Who doesn’t love that?”

-Be heart healthy: give blood every time you are eligible
+Be heart healthy: Give blood every time you are eligible

 On average people give blood only 1.5 times a year, but you are eligible to donate every 56 days up to 6 times a year.
 If everyone donated Just One More time it would cut out blood shortages.